zhubonan/aiida-castep/docs/source/user_guide/get_started.rst

 I would strongly encourage any user to families themselves with AiiDA before using this pulgin, otherwise a lot of things would not make sense.
 The ``aiida_core`` package has excelling documentation located at `readthedocs <https://aiida-core.readthedocs.io>`_.

+.. note:: Watch out of different version of AiiDA.

 Installation
 ------------

 The pulgin needs to properly installed and setup to be used by AiidA::

- pip install -e .
+ pip install -e <path_to_this_plugin>

-If ``aiida_core`` is not install, it will be installed as the dependecies.
+If ``aiida_core`` is not installed, it will be installed as a required package.
 To allow AiiDA to discover the plugin, run::

  reentry scan aiida

-.. note:: Please refer to AiiDA's documentation for plugin installation.
+.. note:: Please refer to AiiDA's documentation for details of plugin installation.

 Test the plugin
 ----------------